KingShadow/ThirdRepository/README.md

 # GitNow
-for test the point of git
+my purpose is for test the point of git